 - Kosher salt and freshly ground black pepper

-- Heat the olive oil in a small (preferably cast iron) skillet.
-Add the whole jalapeño and cook, turning often, until the skin is blistered all over, about 5 minutes.
-Cool, then discard the stem end and finely chop the pepper.
-(If you want less heat, remove the seeds too.)
+- Add the whole jalapeño and cook, turning often, until the skin is blistered all over, about 5 minutes.

-- Place the chopped jalapeños in a medium bowl.
-Add the mango, cilantro, lime juice and onion.
-Stir in the avocado.
-Season with salt and pepper, then serve with raw vegetables or pita chips.
+- Place the chopped jalapeño in a medium bowl, then add the mango, cilantro, lime juice, and onion.